AZYDEVE/apartment_search/README.md

 ### This website allows users to create posts for renting out their driveways and sechedule appointment when they need to use others'.

 ### Instructions to build:
+- in MongoDB, create a database name "apartment" , and the following collection "liked", "postings" and "users"
+- up load the Apt file https://drive.google.com/file/d/1lIYL-mWYfB0L8L4tRXuIaZaxOM61J1YF/view?usp=sharing  to the postings collect.
-- git clone the files
+- git clone the files from this repository
 - npm install in the root folder
 - type npm run dev to start the backend server
 - npm install in the Front-react folder